wilberquito/Paradigms-and-Programming-Languages/Prolog/Session1.md

 - *Rules* are extinctions of facts that contain conditional clauses.
 To satisfy a rule these conditions should be met.
 More generally, the `:-` should be read as “if”, or “is implied by”.
 The part on the left hand side of the `:-` is called the head of the rule, the part on the right hand side is called the body.
-So in general rules say: if the body of the rule is true, then the head of the rule is also true; alternatively rules can also be read as: if you want me to prove the head of the rule you need to prove all the **literals** (logical atoms and netations of logical atoms) of the body.
+So in general rules say: if the body of the rule is true, then the head of the rule is also true; alternatively rules can also be read as: if you want me to prove the head of the rule you need to prove all the **literals** (logical atoms and negations of logical atoms) of the body.

 NO ES BEN BE EL MODUS PONENS, FA SERVIR RESOLUCIÓ
 CAL POSAR COMENTARIS DELS PREDICATS GRANDFAHTER, ETC...